EdmundBenedict/lordcephei.github.io/pages/package_overview.md

 /docs/package_overview/#executable-codes-in-the-questaal-suite
 {:/comment}

-The Questaal family of executable programs share a common, elegant [input system](https://lordcephei.github.io/pages/input-file-style.html), and have some elements of a programming language.
+The Questaal family of executable programs share a common, elegant [input system](/docs/input/inputfile/) and has features of a [programming language](/docs/input/preprocessor/).
 A reference defining the syntax of categories and tokens can be found in [this pdf file](https://lordcephei.github.io/pages/input.pdf)(update link lvs).

 The family consists of the following: